-We expect to perform the research and development under the Roche Collaboration and Option Agreement for approximately 12 to 18 months according to three phases of research as defined in the research plan.
-We are eligible to receive milestone payments from Roche upon the achievement of success criteria for respective milestones.
+We expect to continue to perform the research and development under the Roche Collaboration and Option Agreement.
+We have received and are eligible to receive milestone payments from Roche upon the achievement of success criteria for respective milestones.

 Ginkgo Bioworks, Inc.